-Q My daughter is very active in public and I don’t know how to keep her from disturbing other people.
-For ex-ample, In line to the movie she meanders between people.
-I keep telling her to stay with me; she stays for a short while and then off she goes again.
-In the playground she is very loud and I keep asking her to quiet down.
-For her; joy means screaming.
+Q My daughter is very active in public, and I don’t know how to keep her from disturbing other people.
+For example, In line with the movie, she meanders between people.
+I keep telling her to stay with me; she stays for a short while, and then off she goes again.
+In the playground, she is very loud, and I keep asking her to quiet down.
+For her, joy means screaming.
 How do I teach her to respect other people?

 A Parents in this culture feel obligated to make children unnoticeable.
 Like you, most parents do whatever they can to protect the adult world and to let adults have a life in which there are no “disturbances” from children.

 In contrast, I teach to let children interact with the real world and be fully included.
-In this way they learn from direct experience, and are equal social beings.
-We are all humans, at all ages, taking part in the experience of being alive.
-Therefore, we must stop protecting people based on age, and, stop acting from fear of inconveniencing adults.
+In this way, they learn from direct experience and are equal social beings.
+We are all humans of all ages, taking part in the experience of being alive.
+Therefore, we must stop protecting people based on age and stop acting from fear of inconveniencing adults.
 Instead, it is time to realise, in action, that children are people.
 In fact, children learn best through real authentic interactions.
 Since society seems to still see children as second class, you have to be your child’s lawyer; instead of thwarting your child’s intent to protect the adult, stand for your child’s right.

 “A child has an equal right to exist and do.”

 She is not a transition towards a person, but a person.
-Your child will learn best from direct encounter with people of all ages.
-As long as everyone is free to take care of them-selves and no one is hurting anyone, life can continue and be respected.
-The result is consistent; children learn best this way and behave extremely well precisely because they do not ex-perience being controlled, manipulated and losing power.
+Your child will learn best from a direct encounter with people of all ages.
+As long as everyone is free to take care of themselves and no one is hurting anyone, life can continue and be respected.
+The result is consistent; children learn best this way and behave extremely well precisely because they do not experience being controlled, manipulated and losing power.

 TO HELP YOURSELF, ASK THESE CRUCIAL QUESTIONS: